dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates a resource need for a project if it does not already exist for the given (ResourceTypeId, ProjectId, MonthIndex).
+This endpoint creates a resource need for a project.
+The tuple (ResourceTypeId, ProjectId, MonthIndex) must be unique.
+Return an error if (ResourceTypeId, ProjectId, MonthIndex) already exists in the database.

 ### HTTP Request